 “Whether or not you believe that energy can be cleared by smudging, the scent alone can have a grounding effect.
 This allows you to think more clearly, reduces anxiety, and creates a sense of calm in your day-to-day life,” Pasqualini says.

 If the scent of sage isn’t your thing, you can also incorporate other aromatics into your smudge stick as well.
 Lavender, rosemary, cedar, rose, thyme, and yerba santa are all great additions to burning sage.
-Many of these aromatics are known for their therapeutic properties, and research shows that relaxing aromas (such as lavender) can actually help improve physiological and cognitive function after stress.

-3. Belief in intention
+4. Belief in intention